-- You send your friend a text message saying “I’m at”
+- You send your friend a text saying, “I’m at.”

-- Your friend sends you back a text message saying ‘I’m here too!’
+- Your friend sends you a text saying, ‘I’m here too!’

-- When you arrive at the destination, you can send out a text message to everyone who was involved in the trip letting them know what happened.
+- When you arrive at the destination, you can send a text message to everyone involved in the trip, letting them know what happened.

-1. Komoot is currently being used by over 100,000 people across the globe.
-They have been featured in major publications including Forbes, TechCrunch, Mashable, and many others.
+1. over 100,000 people across the globe are currently using Komoot.
+They have been featured in major publications, including Forbes, TechCrunch, Mashable, and many others.

 What is Wikiloc Outdoor Navigation GPS?

-This is a great outdoor navigation device that I have been using for years now.
-It has saved me from many times when I would get lost while hiking or camping.
-This device can help you find your way back home if you ever get lost!
+This is a tremendous outdoor navigation device that I have been using for years now.
+It has saved me from getting lost while hiking or camping many times.
+This device can help you find your way home if you ever get lost!

 It’s easy to use and has a large screen that allows you to view maps, tracks, and other information.
-You can even download apps onto this device to make it easier to navigate.
+You can even download apps onto this device to make navigating easier.